 Arrowhead Visitor’s Center

-In 2018, Arrowhead added a new visitor centre near the start of many of the popular trails in the park.
-The Arrowhead park visitor centre houses the park store, equipment rentals, and warming station.
-The visitor centre is set up in a chalet style.
+In 2018, Arrowhead added a new visitor center near the start of many of the popular trails in the park.
+The Arrowhead park visitor center houses the park store, equipment rentals, and warming station.
+The visitor center is set up in a chalet style.
 There are comfortable washrooms and water fill stations.
-But the best part of the centre is the large fireplace and deer-antler chandelier.
+But the best part of the center is the large fireplace and deer-antler chandelier.
 They offer a wonderful place to warm up after taking in Arrowhead park skating or the many other winter activities offered within the park.
 You can lounge by the fire in comfortable chairs.
 Or, you can grab a seat at one of the many cafeteria-style tables and eat your lunch.

 Arrowhead Provincial Park Cabins